Sim Racing on Apple Silicon Mac: the complete guide

 It’s small, but it exists and it’s growing.
 As Apple Silicon has removed the hardware objection, more people are building Mac sim rigs seriously.

-If you have questions or hit something that doesn’t match this guide, the Torqer Discord is the right place to ask.
+If you have questions or hit something that doesn’t match this guide, you can always get in touch.